Saturday, February 21, 2026

 Born in Zurich, Switzerland, Frey (1903-1998), had early career successes in Paris and New York before moving to Palm Springs where he realized most of his life work.
 His unique style of Desert Modernism cemented his legacy as one of the most influential architects, not only in the Coachella Valley, but also in the United States and the world.
 His personal residence, Frey House II, sits on the mountain side above Palm Springs Art Museum; it was also gifted to the institution by Frey and is part of the museum’s permanent collection.

-The large-scale retrospective, curated and designed by Brad Dunning, presents rare and many previously unexhibited architectural models, drawings, films, photographs, and furniture.
+The large-scale retrospective, curated and designed by Brad Dunning, presented rare and many previously unexhibited architectural models, drawings, films, photographs, and furniture.
 Says Dunning, “One building by Frey in some other town would be cause for celebration.
 Palm Springs is so full of them, it may not completely appreciate the bounty.
 With this exhibition, I strive to show not only the justifiably well-known projects but countless other works that Frey was able to inject with his unique design aesthetic, clever and artful compositions, and experimentation with new materials.
 Albert Frey pursued a lifelong quest for the regality of order and for the harmony of the man-made with the natural.”

 Saturday, February 24, 2024